volvas/courses/README.md

 ====================

 Project represents the system of managing optional courses for students in a high school.
 On the web page a student selects one or more course and registers himself to the course.
 After attendance the lecturer who holds the course sets a mark to the student.
-Link to the project that has been rolled out on server: [http://devproserv.com/courses](http://devproserv.com/courses)
+The project has been rolled out on server: [http://devproserv.com/courses](http://devproserv.com/courses)
 The project has been created for training purpose and is not to be used in real life.

 Description